£2000 for a course of driving lessons…

 You would have thought that (and with respect) a big driving school franchise like Red, BSM, or the AA would have done this a long time ago…to me what is clear is that they solely concentrate on leasing out cars.

-I know that these driving instructor franchises at times charge the ADI a fee for the pupil, but if they thought about it, they could charge a lot more for the pupil if they only decided to offer premium features.
+I know that these driving school franchises at times charge the ADI a fee for the pupil, but if they thought about it, they could charge a lot more for the pupil if they only decided to offer premium features.

 Imagine a driving school franchise offering 40 hours of tuition at £2000, would you begrudge them taking £400 as a fee?